July 5, 2018

 Practicing mindfulness will help you to keep your own emotions in check and recognize when your vibrations are low or pulled in places you don’t want them to go.

-Self-Love and Mindfulness become the knights in shining armor, protecting you from any unwarranted cannibalistic attack.
+Affirming yourself with self-love and mindfulness become the knights in shining armor, protecting you from any unwarranted cannibalistic attack.
 Instead of someone appealing to your fears and insecurities, you’ll only be noticing those who appeal to the traits you’re looking for.

 In relationships or friendships, truly take note of what you do well and what you need to work on.
 No one is perfect.
 We all make mistakes, and we all have amazing and beautiful strengths.
 Take an inventory of areas of you that you’re proud of and you know are rock-solid.
 Give yourself an internal high-five for every single one of those “Glows.”